jylisadoney/is-204/3-activity.md

 ---
 # Source evaluation activity

-Imagine you are writing a research paper on voter turnout.
+Imagine you are doing research on voter turnout.

 1. Select one source from each of the three sections below
 2. Read and/or skim each source